 The Cash Reserve Ratio (CRR) and Statutory Liquidity Ratio (SLR) are instructions by the RBI on the banking system in India to deploy a minimum proportion of their deposits in particular forms.
 Both are two major direct instruments of the RBI’s monetary policy as well.
 They are designed to meet different purposes.
 The CRR is aimed to control the credit creating capacity of the banks by instructing them to keep certain proportion of the deposits as reserves with the RBI.
 This means that that reserves cannot be given as loan and that much money is not circulated in the economy.
-The SLR on the other hand, requires banks to deploy a certain proportion of their deposits in liquid assets like government securities.
-The objective of SLR is to ensure that all the funds are not loaned out to the public.
+The SLR on the other hand, requires banks to deploy a certain proportion of their deposits in liquid assets like government securities which are to be kept with the banks themselves.
+The objective of SLR is to ensure that all the funds are not loaned out to the public and they maintain quailty assets.
 If the banks are deploying a certain proportion of their deposits in liquid assets, it may help them to convert into cash in emergency time.

 What is CRR?

-The cash reserve ratio is the proportion of demand and time deposits (Net Demand and Time Liabilities) that every scheduled commercial bank has to keep with the RBI as cash reserves.
+The Cash Reserve Ratio (CRR) is the proportion of demand and time deposits (Net Demand and Time Liabilities) that every scheduled commercial bank has to keep with the RBI as cash reserves.

 What is SLR?